DioxusLabs/dioxus/docs/guide/src/interactivity/event_handlers.md

 {{#include ../../examples/event_handler_prop.rs:usage}}
 ```

 > Note: just like any other attribute, you can name the handlers anything you want!
+Though they must start with `on`, for the prop to be automatically turned into an `EventHandler` at the call site.
+>
-You can also pass custom data in the event.
+> You can also put custom data in the event, rather than e.g. `MouseData`